-This protocol satisfies, in addition to the last two goals, the first goal as well.
-The size of the secret maintained at the Owner and sent to the Client is $\lceil \log_2 n \rceil + 2$ (in contrast to n in the basic version).
-Moreover, as we will show next, the DiSH signature has strong security properties that make it hard for the Server to cheat (and make collisions unlikely).
-Also note that the secrets of the Owner are shared with a Client only in encrypted form (i.e., raised to the powers of g), which ensures the security of our protocol even when clients are malicious or colluding with the Server.
+Note that the signature \mathcal{T}^{τ} is essentially a MAC computed incrementally over the stream \mathcal{X}^{τ} .
+As we will show next, the MAC has strong security properties that make it hard for the Server to cheat.
+Also note that the secrets of the Owner are shared with a Client only in encrypted form (i.e., raised to the powers of q), which ensures the security of our protocol even when clients are malicious or colluding with the Server.
 We will elaborate on this security property in the next section.

-C. Synchronization
+B. Synchronization

-As mentioned before, the Owner and the Server maintain their own clocks in terms of the number of tuples in the stream; i.e., both increment their own clocks on arrival of a new tuple.
+As mentioned before, the Owner and the Server maintain own clocks in terms of the number of tuples in the stream; i.e., both increment their own clocks on arrival of a new tuple.
 Due to communication lag between the Owner and the Server, their clocks can differ.
-Now, since the signature \mathcal{T} at the Owner and the result \mathbf{r} at the Server evolve as new tuples arrive, a client needs to run the verification protocol with \mathcal{T}^{τ} and \mathbf{r}^{τ} for a same τ .
+Now, since the signature \mathcal{T} at the Owner and the result r at the Server evolve as new tuples arrive, a client needs to run the verification protocol with \mathcal{T}^{τ} and \mathbf{r}^{τ} for a same τ .
 Such synchronization can be achieved easily with the following schemes.

 ▶ Query-ahead.
 When a Client wants to verify the query results at a certain time τ , it will send its requests to the Owner and the Server shortly before time τ .
-The Owner will send its DiSH signature and the Server will send the result when their own clocks reach τ .
+The Owner will send its SHAC signature and the Server will send the result when their own clocks reach τ .